soketi/echo-server/README.md

 Automatically, after each release, a Docker tag is created with an image that holds the app code.
 [Read about versions & usage on DockerHub](https://hub.docker.com/r/soketi/echo-server).

+### ⚓ Deploy with Helm

+Echo Server can also be deployed as Helm v3 chart using [charts/echo-server](https://github.com/soketi/charts/tree/master/charts/echo-server).
+You will find complete installation steps to configure the app on any Kubernetes cluster.

 ## 🤝 Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.